 The Pitt+Me Research Recruitment Program is a first-of-its-kind multimedia and digital messaging program, designed to engage the public and increase participation in research studies.
-A fundamental component of this program is the Pitt+Me Registry - a database of over 180,000 adult and pediatric participants who have signed up to find out more about local research opportunities.
+A fundamental component of this program is the Pitt+Me Registry, a database of adult and pediatric participants who have signed up to find out more about local research opportunities.

-Pediatric PittNet is a partnership of clinical investigators and more than 30 pediatric primary care practices in 54 pediatric offices that support participant recruitment, study postings, and on-site screening and enrollment done by PittNet nurses in select practices.
+Pediatric PittNet is a partnership of clinical investigators and more than 30 pediatric primary care practices in approximately 60 pediatric offices that support participant recruitment, study postings, and on-site screening and enrollment done by PittNet nurses in select practices.

 CTSI Community PARTners facilitates relationships between community organizations and researchers to enhance collaborative research, foster public trust in research, and ultimately increase activities that promote health.